kubewarden/rfc/rfc/0022-policy-lifecycle.md

 The `PolicyRevision` CRD will have a status field to store the status of the policy.
 The status will be propagated to the `Policy` CRD by the controller, so that the user can monitor the status of the policy without having to access the `PolicyRevision` CRD.
-Being the `PolicyRevision` CRD a namespaced resource, the user might not have the necessary permissions to access it.
+Being the `PolicyRevision` CRD a namespaced resource, only admin users will have the right permissions to access it.

 #### PolicyServer bootstrap

 When the Policy Server starts, it will load the policy from the `PolicyRevision` resources where the `enabled` field is set to `true` if the status condition of type `Initialized` is set to `True`.
-If the `PolicyRevision` is `enabled` but the status condition is not `Initialized`, the Policy Server leader will be in charge of the initlialization process.
+If the `PolicyRevision` is `enabled` but the status condition is not `Initialized`, the Policy Server leader will be in charge of the initialization process.
 If the `PolicyRevision` is not `enabled`, the Policy Server will not load the policy, as the policy is not meant to be served.
 If a Policy Server replica fails to load the policy from a `PolicyRevision` CRD, it will exit with an error.
 Since Kubernetes removes the pod from the service endpoints during a restart or a termination, the Policy Server service will remain consistent, ensuring that no server operates without a valid policy.